Rigidity and Tolerance in point processes: Gaussian zeroes and Ginibre eigenvalues

-where a.s. the random variables $g_r$ are $O(K(\D,m)^r)$ as $r \to \infty$, for a deterministic quantity $K(\D,m)$ and the constant in $O$ being deterministic and uniform in $n$ and $\del$. \end{proposition} \begin{proof} We begin with the observation that
+where a.s. the random variables $g_r$ are $O(K(\D,m)^r)$ as $r \to \infty$, for a deterministic quantity $K(\D,m)$ and the constant in $O$ being deterministic and not depending on $n$ and $\del$. \end{proposition} \begin{proof} We begin with the observation that

 From this, we have